 Q:What medicines are covered under my preferred drug list?

 A:A preferred list of medicines covered by your plan can be obtained by visiting the Drug Formulary page .
 Remember, using a medicine on the preferred list generally saves you money, so be sure to ask your doctor to consider medicines on the preferred list.

 Q:Why did I receive a different prescription medication than my doctor originally prescribed?

 A:Depending on the features of your plan sponsor’s pharmacy benefit plan, CVS Caremark may contact your doctor, after receiving your prescription, to request consideration of either a brand-name medicine from our preferred list or a generic version of your medicine.
 This may change the original prescription you received from your doctor and generally save you money.

-Q:Are there refills left on my prescription?
+Q:Are there refills left on my mail service prescription?

 A:You can find the number of refills on your prescription label.
 You can also check your Prescription List .
 The Show Details section under each prescription will show how many refills are left.
 If no refills remain, please contact your doctor to get a new prescription.